Tisha7353/You-Dont-Know-JS/scope-closures/ch2.md

 #### Global...
 What!?

-If the variable is a *target* and strict-mode is not in effect, a confusing and surprising legacy behavior kicks in.
-The troublesome outcome is that the global scope's *Scope Manager* will just create an **accidental global variable** to fulfill that target assignment!
+<mark> If the variable is a *target* and strict-mode is not in effect, a confusing and surprising legacy behavior kicks in.
+The troublesome outcome is that the global scope's *Scope Manager* will just create an **accidental global variable** to fulfill that target assignment!</mark>

 Consider: